Aliases for MAOA Gene

 This gene is one of two neighboring gene family members that encode mitochondrial enzymes which catalyze the oxidative deamination of amines, such as dopamine, norepinephrine, and serotonin.
 Mutation of this gene results in Brunner syndrome.
 This gene has also been associated with a variety of other psychiatric disorders, including antisocial behavior.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed. [provided by RefSeq, Jul 2012]

 GeneCards Summary for MAOA Gene

 MAOA (Monoamine Oxidase A) is a Protein Coding gene.
-Diseases associated with MAOA include brunner syndrome and maoa-related behavior disorders.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include primary amine oxidase activity.
+Diseases associated with MAOA include Brunner Syndrome and Antisocial Personality Disorder.
+Among its related pathways are Melatonin metabolism and effects and Monoamine Transport.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and primary amine oxidase activity.
 An important paralog of this gene is MAOB.

 Monoamine Oxidases (MAO) catalyze the oxidation of monoamines such as dopamine, serotonin and adrenalin.
 They are found bound to the outer membrane of mitochondria in most cell types in the body.
-Two subtypes of monoamine oxidase have been identified: MAO-A and MAO-B. Both are found in neurons and astroglia, with MAO-A also found in the liver, gastrointestinal tract and placenta and MAO-B in blood platelets.
-Abnormal regulation of MAOs in the body has been associated with depression, substance abuse, attention deficit disorder, and irregular sexual maturation.
+Two subtypes of MAO have been identified: MAO-A and MAO-B.